-We assume that each function symbol has a fixed arity, that is, the number of arguments associated with it.
-A constant (ranged over by a, b, c) is a function symbol with arity 0.
+We assume that each predicate symbol and function symbol has a fixed arity, that is, the number of arguments associated with it.
+A constant (ranged over by a,b,c) is a function symbol with arity 0.
 For example, alice and bob are constants.
-Suppose function symbol child has arity 2; then child(alice, bob) is a term, but child(alice) is not.
+Suppose predicate symbol child has arity 2; then child(alice, bob) is an atom, but child(alice) is not.